clincha/DanielKeane/README.md

 # Daniel Keane
 A website created for the artist Daniel Keane.
-It's a SpringBoot application using Gradle to build it and Freemarker as a template engine.
+A SpringBoot application using Gradle to build it and Freemarker as a template engine.

+#### Running

+1. Clone the repository and build using the build.gradle file
+1. Fill in the spotify connection information
+1. Change the run configurations in Intellij so that it points to the correct application.properties

-#### Building and running
+#### Deployment
 Look inside the Documentation folder.
-There is a markdown file explaining exactly how to run the application
+There is a markdown file explaining exactly how to deploy the application.